megastruktur/foundryvtt-blades-in-the-dark/README.md

 Most parts of these sheets can be filled in by selecting and customizing "items".
 Those consist of: Adventurers, Callings, Defenses, Downtime Projects, Dungeon Duties, Rooms and Themes, Gear, Supply, Impulses, Monster Races, Revelries and more.

-Most of the items and content from the book can be found in the compendia, imported as usual and edit to entirely customize your game if you want to!
+Most of the items and official content from the book can be found in the compendia, imported as usual and edited to entirely customize your game if you want to!
 No love for Strongholds?
 Just edit them until they fit your campaign theme.
 You want a new Calling with custom abilities?
 Easy to do, just make up new ones on the fly.

 - To reset XP, Gold and other counters just click on the label name
-- To add items you can click a corresponding link or drag items from the associated compendium to the sheet
+- To add items you can click a corresponding link OR use the + Buttons.
+Dragging items from the associated compendium to the sheet works as well.
 - Many clickable parts of the sheet display additional information on hovering over them for a while, for example Gold, XP, Stress, Attributes or Shock.
 - To see the description of a Calling, Dark Impulse, Ability, etc you can just click on the added item and see all the info in the popup
 - When adding a new item you can hover over the "Question Mark" icon to see the item's description